openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `invalid_client`:

-- The Client tried to send a Token Request with a Pre-Authorized Code without Client ID but the Authorization Server does not support anonymous access.
+- The Client tried to send a Token Request with a Pre-Authorized Code without a Client ID but the Authorization Server does not support anonymous access.

 Below is a non-normative example Token Error Response: